oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 This sample demonstrates:

-  - Using the WebLogic Image Tool to create a Docker image that contains a WebLogic install, a WebLogic Deploy Tool (WDT) install, a Java EE servlet application contained within a WDT archive, and a WebLogic domain that's defined using a WDT model file.
+  - Using the WebLogic Image Tool to create a Docker image that contains a WebLogic install, a WebLogic Deploy Tool (WDT) install, a Java EE servlet application contained within a WDT archive, and the model for a WebLogic domain configuration defined using a WDT model file.
   - Modifying the WDT model that's embedded within the Docker image using a WDT model file that's supplied using a Kubernetes config map.
   - Defining a `domainHomeSourceType: FromModel` domain resource that references the WDT model image and the WDT config map.
   - Deploying the model image, domain resource, model config map, and associated secrets that define user names, passwords, and URL values for the model and its domain resource.